-Waldorf has installed and maintains exterior lighting on the general campus around all of its buildings and parking lots to keep the campus well-lit.
+Waldorf has installed and maintains exterior lighting on the general campus around all of its buildings and parking lots to keep the campus lit.
 While maintaining an attractive campus, facilities keep shrubs and hedges low, especially in places such as around residence halls for student safety.

 Our campus residence halls are fully outfitted with a proximity (student ID) card security access system.
 This system was implemented so that only students living on campus would be able to gain access into the residence halls they live in.
-Each student identification card is specifically coded for entrance into their specific living area on campus and access is controlled by our Facilities Department and Student Life computer system.
-It is a goal of Waldorf University to eventually implement this system throughout all the campus.
+Each student identification card is specifically coded for entrance into their specific living area on campus.
+It is a goal of Waldorf University to eventually implement this system throughout all the campus to add additional door card security entries.
 Individual keys are issued to each room on campus and cannot be duplicated by law.
 If a key is lost to a room, the room lock is recorded with a different key and lock core.
-In addition, four of our traditional residence halls are equipped with an emergency phone pad outside the hall that can be used to call security or 911-24 hours a day.
+If a door card is lost or stolen, it will be turned off.
+In addition, our first year residence halls has locked floor corridors with key entrance as an extra security measure.